 - While you’re trying to win someone over, it’s not a selfish interest.
 It’s of interest to the individual and the company.
 It’s just the individual has to understand why they’re changing behavior and see value in making that change.

-Creative Commons photo credit to Flickr user Josh McGinn.
+Creative Commons photo credit with logo addition to Flickr user Josh McGinn.